-This article focuses on systems for casting and tallying votes (the focus of recent online and blockchainbased voting proposals).
+This article focuses on systems for casting and tallying votes (the focus of recent online and blockchain-based voting proposals).
 Internet- or blockchain-based technologies may help with other aspects of elections (e.g., auditing or voter registration), but that is not covered here.

 Finally, this article focuses on the heightened security required, and particular threats faced, by political elections.
-Some elections, such as professional society elections, may have less stringent security requirements.15 Whether electronic voting is suitable for such applications depends on the circumstances, and is not covered here.
+Some elections, such as professional society elections, may have less stringent security requirements.
+Whether electronic voting is suitable for such applications depends on the circumstances and is not covered here.
 "Election" should be read as "political election" henceforth.

+Organization

-Organization §2 defines serious failures, and explains how online voting systems are vulnerable to such failures. §3 discusses blockchains and how they might be used in election systems, noting that blockchains do not mitigate any of the weaknesses inherent to online voting systems (from §2), and may sometimes introduce yet additional weaknesses. §4 provides a framework for election officials and citizens to critically evaluate voting technology proposals taking into account the state of the art in computer security. §5 discusses other related work, and §6 concludes.
+Next, the "Vulnerabilities of electronic voting systems" section defines serious failures and explains how online voting systems are vulnerable to such failures.
+After that, the "Blockchains as a ballot box" section discusses blockchains and how they might be used in election systems, noting that blockchains do not mitigate any of the weaknesses inherent to online voting systems (discussed in the preceding section) and may sometimes introduce yet additional weaknesses.
+Then the "Critical questions" section provides a framework for election officials and citizens to critically evaluate voting technology proposals taking into account the state of the art in computer security.
+Finally, the "Related work" section discusses other related work, and the "Conclusion" section, naturally, concludes.

-2 Vulnerabilities of electronic voting systems
+Vulnerabilities of electronic voting systems

-This section argues that there is a class of security flaws that so gravely undermine election integrity - and thereby, democratic legitimacy - as to outweigh countervailing interests, and that electronic voting is more vulnerable to such failures than paper-based alternatives.
+This section argues that there is a class of security flaws that so gravely undermine election integrity-and thereby, democratic legitimacy-as to outweigh countervailing interests, and that electronic voting is more vulnerable to such failures than paper-based alternatives.